 The Evolution of ICS

-ICS have developed separately from traditional corporate IT infrastructure and operating technology (OT).
-When ICS were originally developed, they were designed to operate in a similar manner to other mechanical systems:
+ICS has developed separately from traditional corporate IT infrastructure and operating technology (OT).
+When ICS was originally developed, they were designed to operate in a similar manner to other mechanical systems:

 - Easy to use, configure, and manage